Heavy Vehicle Safety and Productivity Programme

 - Livestock Transport Industry projects: which improve heavy vehicle safety and productivity for specific livestock transport operations.

-The HVSPP Round Three Guidelines outline the administration arrangements and key considerations for selecting projects to be funded by the Program.
+The HVSPP Round Three Guidelines outline the administration arrangements and key considerations for selecting projects to be funded by the Programme.
 [PDF: 135 KB]

 Round Three Projects

-The third round of funding worth $50 million over 2012-12 and 2013-14 is now fully allocated.
-Details of the Round Three projects States and Territories can be found on the links below:
+The third round of funding worth $50 million over 2012-13 and 2013-14 is now fully allocated.
+Details of the Round Three projects in the states and territories can be found on the links below:

 - ACT - Round Three